metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Devin White has been highly effective as the fifth pass rusher on Tampa Bay's blitzing packages.

 Sean Murphy-Bunting is now adding serious value to the Bucs secondary.
 Brees has made it a point to target the man in coverage and the kid has held up so far.
+He's also made a few impact plays.

 **TB Pass Rush
 **Hits: 2